 Rosenfeld Injury Lawyers LLC is reviewing hearing loss lawsuits related to defective dual-ended military earplugs that were manufactured by 3M Corp., a federal government contractor.
 Millions of American military service members and civilians were deployed overseas between 2002 and 2015 in support of the global War on Terror were issued these earplugs as standard issue personal protection.
 Many were subjected to loud noises, especially those in combat.
 The U.S. military supplies active-duty service members in combat zones with hearing protection as a mandatory issue.

 It was discovered that the earplugs these servicemembers were given were defective, and as a result, thousands of soldiers and veterans have filed lawsuits against 3M for hearing loss and tinnitus (ringing in the ears).
 These lawsuits have been given multi-district litigation (MDL) status in the Northern District of Florida.

-If you or a loved one is dealing with hearing loss or tinnitus after military service, contact the 3M dual-emded hearing loss attorneys at Rosenfeld Injury Lawyers LLC today.
-All of our 3M earplug defect cases are handled on a contingency fee basis where we only only receive a legal fee when we are successful in obtaining a recovery on your behalf.
+If you or a loved one is dealing with hearing loss or tinnitus after military service, contact the 3M dual-ended hearing loss attorneys at Rosenfeld Injury Lawyers LLC today.
+All of our 3M combat earplug defect cases are handled on a contingency fee basis where we only only receive a legal fee when we are successful in obtaining a recovery on your behalf.

 Design Defects With Dual-Ended Earplugs Leading to Hearing Loss

 In addition to civil claims for hearing loss injuries, a False Claims Act whistleblower lawsuit brought against 3M in 2016 alleged that 3M manufactured and sold dangerously defective earplugs knowing they could not work as designed, putting soldiers at extreme risk of extensive hearing damage.
 The Combat Arms Earplugs Version 2 (CAEv2) was designed with a faulty seal that allows dangerously loud noise to penetrate the wearer’s ears without their knowledge.

 In July 2018, the U.S. Department of Justice (DOJ) reached an agreement with 3M in which the manufacturer would pay a $9.1-million settlement to resolve the allegations.
 However, this only resolved the dispute between 3M and the government.
 The company is still financially liable to thousands of current and former military personnel who were harmed by the defects.